neuefische/wd-flipped-classroom-curriculum/sessions/js-loops/README.md

 ## Requirements

-- JS Variables and Numbers
+- JS Basics and Variables
 - JS Objects and Arrays

 ## Demo